-Last year, the Connecticut General Assembly passed Public Act 21 - 184, An Act Requiring the Reporting of Incidents that Resulted in Serious Physical Injuries or Death at Institutions of Higher Education.
+The Connecticut General Assembly passed Public Act 21 - 184, An Act Requiring the Reporting of Incidents that Resulted in Serious Physical Injuries or Death at Institutions of Higher Education.
 This Act adds a new reporting requirement to the annual uniform campus crime report that all Connecticut colleges and universities prepare.
 It requires the institutions' reports to include the number of accidents that occurred in the immediately preceding calendar year on the property that they own or control and result in (1) serious physical injury and (2) death.
 This property includes campuses or dormitories in another country that an institution owns or controls for purposes of an international studies or international exchange program.

-WCSU had no reports of accidents that resulted in serious physical injury or death on any property owned or control by the university for the year 2021.
+WCSU had no reports of accidents that resulted in serious physical injury or death on any property owned or control by the university for the year 2022.

-The following chart shows the mandatory statistics for the calendar years of 2021, 2020 and 2019.
+The following chart shows the mandatory statistics for the calendar years of 2022, 2021 and 2020.
 The chart reflects the specific crime categories specified in the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act - Midtown and Westside.
-Specific crime definitions follow the chart and are in accordance with the UCR and NIBRS definition.